shaovoon/video_encoder_for_ogl_dx/README.md

 }
 ```

 You have to experiment to find out the optimal bitrate that can encode a good quality video.
-4000000 is overkill.

 ```Cpp
 enum class VideoCodec